darpa-brass/adaptive-constraint-satisfaction/README.md

 1) config.json - Contains configuration data for connecting to the Orion orientDB server and database.

+2) example_custom_data_structure.py - Provides an example of a custom class to save query results.

-2) example_traverse_print.py - Provides a simple example that shows how to do a depth-first traversal of a MDL database in orientDB.
+3) example_traverse_print.py - Provides a simple example that shows how to do a depth-first traversal of a MDL database in orientDB.

-3) mdlExporter.py - Use this script to export an orientDB database to a MDL xml file.
+4) mdlExporter.py - Use this script to export an orientDB database to a MDL xml file.

-4) serializerPyorientNew.py - Use this script to export a MDL xml file to an orientDB database.
+5) serializerPyorientNew.py - Use this script to export a MDL xml file to an orientDB database.

 ### Steps to run the scripts